Accepting New Clients (updated Sep 25)

 You’re right in the sweet spot when your child is in this age group.
 While they aren’t wholly dependent on you anymore (like they were as toddlers), they still need significant help, encouragement, and guidance.
 Here are ways to connect with your younger child:

-1. Incorporate special time – No matter what age, children want to feel like they have their parent’s undivided attention.
+• Incorporate special time: No matter what age, children want to feel like they have their parent’s undivided attention.
 To provide this, set aside time devoted to them.
 This can last anywhere from ten minutes to an entire day/night.
 What’s important is that you’re setting aside one-on-one time for them, making them feel loved.
+This could be particularly important if your child is overly attached to your partner.

-2. Talk to your child – Communication is vital in any relationship.
+• Talk to your child: Communication is vital in any relationship.
 While doing chores around the house, running errands, driving in the car, or going for a walk, talk to your young child.
 Discuss their likes and dislikes, what they’re learning in school, or their favorite movie or book.
 You may already know the answers to most of these questions, but the conversation is what matters.

-5. Play together – Sometimes, the seriousness of the day is hard to shake off.
-When you get home from work, get on your child’s level, and have some fun.
+• Play together: Sometimes, the seriousness of the day is hard to shake off.
+When you get home from work, get on your child’s level and have some fun.
 Play video games, make a fort, watch Bluey, or play make-believe.
 Remember, you’ll pleasantly surprise your young child if you suddenly yell, “Tag!
 You’re it!”

-7. Show affection – Physical intimacy is extremely important and lets your child know how much they mean to you.
+• Show affection: Physical intimacy is extremely important and lets your child know how much they mean to you.
 Every once in a while, remember to hug, kiss, put your arm around, or squeeze your kids.
 When you’re watching TV at night, pull them close and snuggle under a blanket on the couch.

-1. Pay attention – Put your phone down and focus on your child.
+• Pay attention: Put your phone down and focus on your child.
 Although this sounds rudimentary, most people struggle daily to disconnect from the internet and connect with those around them.
 If you have a hard time remembering, look around at how many parents are staring at screens rather than their children.

-2. Bedtime chat and snuggle – When it comes to bedtime, have a routine your kids can expect.
+• Bedtime chat and snuggle: When it comes to bedtime, have a routine your kids can expect.
 After they brush their teeth, wash their face, and change into their pajamas, do something fun like reading stories or lying on the floor and chit-chatting.
 These are sacred moments, so don’t be a stickler when it comes to going a couple of minutes past bedtime.

-3. Welcome emotion – We can all agree that young children often have big emotions.
+• Welcome emotion: We can all agree that young children often have big emotions.
 As a parent, it can be challenging to respond correctly.
 It’s key to remember that even as adults, we don’t have everything together.
 So, why would they?
-Remember to be there for your child during their time of need.
+Remember to be there for your child during their time of need and consider using the feelings wheel to help them identify their emotions.
 You’ll become closer by offering compassion, understanding, and creating a safe space.

 Connecting with pre-teens (9-12)